steve-moses/cryptoindex_streamlit/README.md

 # Cryptocurrency Index Analysis

-Check out the deployed streamlit app [here](cryptoindexapp-bspok5sudvepnmqe4gvam7.streamlit.app/)

 ## Analytics Tools:

 - **Individual Asset Performance**: A dashboard where users can choose to compare the individual cryptocurrency performance to the index performance.
-- **Value at Risk (VaR)**: Offers analysis with Monte Carlo simulations to estimate VaR at user-defined confidence levels.
-- **Simulated Portfolio Returns**: Provides simulated returns using Cholesky Decomposition.
+- **Simulated Portfolio Returns**: Provides simulated returns using Monte Carlo simulations and Cholesky Decomposition.
+- **Value at Risk (VaR)**: Estimate VaR at user-defined confidence levels.
-- **Prediciton of Index value**: Uses a vanilla XGBoost model to predict future index values.
+- **Prediction of Index value**: Uses a vanilla XGBoost model to predict future index values.
 - **Daily Return Values**: Graphical representation of the daily return values of the index and individual assets.
 - **Historical Volatility**: Displays the historical volatility of all individual assets based on a user-defined rolling window.